pallets/jinja/docs/templates.rst

 configuration, the default behavior is that it evaluates to an empty string if printed and that you can iterate over it, but every other operation fails.

-.. _notes-on-subscribing:
+.. _notes-on-subscriptions:

 .. admonition:: Implementation

-    The process of looking up attributes and items of objects is called "subscribing" an object.
     For convenience sake ``foo.bar`` in Jinja2 does the following things on the Python layer:

     -   check if there is an attribute called `bar` on `foo`.
     -   if there is not, check if there is an item ``'bar'`` in `foo`.